NgoJunHaoJason/book-summaries/the_software_craftsman.md

 Saying "try" results in two things:

 1. the manager understand that the developers are going to deliver it
-2. the developers are implying that they normally do not try their best, which is unprofessional
+2. the developers are implying that they normally don't try their best, which is unprofessional

-We usually do not like to say no. However, saying yes (or "will try") to avoid disappointment is just lying.
+We usually don't like to say no. However, saying yes (or "will try") to avoid disappointment is just lying.
 Although doing so looks positive, it is also very selfish.
 When we say yes, people will take that into account and make plans base on it.

 Not being honest and transparent may cause huge damage to the company.
 Professionalism means being honest with ourselves, our teammates, our managers and our customers.